dhis2/grid/README.md

 ## Get started

-To create a grid and add headers and rows:
+Create a grid and add headers and rows:

 ```java
 Grid grid = new ListGrid()